ai2cm/fv3net/workflows/prognostic_c48_run/docs/config-usage.rst

 .. literalinclude:: prognostic_config.yml
     :language: yaml

 This file contains a subset of options described by fv3config_.
+This file can contain both fv3config_ settings like ``namelist``, as well as the python runtime configurations described in :ref:`configuration-api`.
 To generate a "full configuration" usable by fv3config_ and the python runtime configurations, run the following::